sverwimp/AFragmenter/README.md

 ```
 <img src="images/P15807_pae.png" width=400 />

-Here we see some collections of very low PAE values (dark green) on the PAE matrix, which could indicate different domains.
-However, there is still a lot of very green datapoints visible around these potential domains.
-So we might need to pay attention the the **PAE contrast threshold** that is used.
+Here we see some regions of very low PAE values (dark green) on the PAE matrix, which could indicate different domains.
+However, there are still many green (low PAE) datapoints visible around these potential domains.
+Therefore, it is important to consider the **PAE contrast threshold** used.

-These PAE values are transformed into edge weights in a way that increases the contrast between high and low PAE values.
-The **PAE contrast theshold** that is used here can be changed.
-Below we can see the effect of the threshold on the weights of the graph.
+These PAE values are transformed into edge weights to increase the contrast between high and low PAE values.
+The **PAE contrast threshold** can be adjusted to control this contrast.
+Below, we can see the effect of different thresholds on the weights of the graph.

 <details>
 <summary>Show code</summary>